 Be helpful in the sales process and offer something for free

 This could be educational content, a consultation, a demo, or a sample product or service.
 These are all great ways to distinguish your company from the competition.
 It shows your human side and that you care about your buyer enough to provide them something of value at little or no cost.
 This small act of kindness can also help to retain customers in the long run, creating great testimonials and fans of your brand.

 Your buyers priorities are not your product or service, they want to solve their problems and have an enjoyable experience while doing so.
 Ensuring that the entire buyers journey, from visiting the website, to talking to sales, to purchasing, and using your product or service is flawless will retain current customers and help you to gain new ones.

 Using analytic reports will help you to understand how your visitors, leads and customers are interacting with your company online.
 This is instrumental in creating and maintaining a flawless customer experience.

 Inbound marketing principles also state that a healthy, successful company is diverse in staff and inclusive of all genders and race.
 This is not only important for your company culture and moral, but it shows your prospects and customers that you respect all backgrounds and that your products and services can be a solution for a diverse range of people.

 Retaining employees and growing your business have more in common with your company culture than you think.

-Dan let us in on a little secret: HubSpot’s culture code is the most downloaded SlideShare in the history of SlideShare.
-It demonstrates their commitment to creating a great company culture, which attracts an extremely large amount of applicants.
+Dan let us in on a little secret: HubSpot’s culture code is the most downloaded SlideShare in the history of SlideShare - demonstrating their commitment to creating great company culture, and then attracting an extremely large amount of applicants.